xosadmin/docker-daloradius/readme.md

 #### Note:
 - This image disables TLS by default.
 If you need TLS support, you can compile by your own
+- To avoid from unexpected issue, please use the same database for daloradius and freeradius
-- The default login information (username / password): administrator / radius
+- The default login information (username / password): ``administrator`` / ``radius``
 - For more information, please refer to [https://github.com/lirantal/daloradius](https://github.com/lirantal/daloradius)